-Editors are often considered the “third writer” of a film anyways, but the degree to which this is actually consequential really depends on how the film was shot.
+Editors are often considered the “third writer” of a film anyways, but the degree to which this is actually consequential really depends on how the film was written and shot.
 Typically, feature films still constrain the editors with the screenplay and the footage.
 The editor can only deviate so much from the material handed to him from those who came before.
 Here, these constraints were virtually non-existent.
 The film was entirely in my head and was going to be made in the cutting room.
 If I got an editor, I would essentially have to sit through the whole process with him and walk him through what I wanted.
 It was just not efficient.
 Plus I couldn’t expect from anyone else the type of commitment required to edit this film, given the lack of pay.
 So, much like the decision to act in the film, the decision to edit was one I took initially out of necessity.

 To paraphrase Douglas Adams, editing is easy, you just have to stare at your footage until your forehead bleeds.
 The reason it was so difficult was precisely because I didn’t have a clear blueprint on which to lay the material.
 My first step was to un-rush all my footage from the different locations, list what sequences I had in each city, then deconstruct the interviews, categorize them by theme and select the best bits.
 I jumped right into the edit on Adobe Premier Pro and wasted about 4 months thinking I could piece the film together right there.
-But because I had shot a lot of footage with only a general idea of what the final film would be like, I had set my own trap to fall into: there we so many things I wanted to show and say in the final film, it became this huge problem I had to solve.
+But because I had shot a lot of footage with only a general idea of what the final film would be like, I had set my own trap to fall into: there we so many things I wanted to show and say in the final film, it became this huge problem I needed to solve.
 Imagine trying to build a puzzle where you are cutting out the pieces yourself while designing the final picture.

 So eventually, I adopted a different strategy: I transcribed all the clips (from the fictional lives and from the interviews) into a gigantic spreadsheet and started editing in Word without even opening Premiere.
 This made it somewhat easier – or at least less time consuming - but still, I felt like I was trying to solve this massive Rubick’s cube: from time to time, one face would start looking pretty good, but then as I’d go to solve the next face, I’d mess the whole thing up again.

-There are infinite ways to edit shots together and so many things you can tweak that will change the effect: the order of the shots, the length of the shots (sometimes just half a second more or less conveys a different meaning), the music (what kind of music? should I edit to the beat or slightly off?).
+There are infinite ways to edit shots together and so many things you can tweak that will change the effect: the order of the shots, the length of the shots (sometimes just half a second more or less conveys a different feel and meaning), the music (what kind of music? should I edit to the beat or slightly off?).
 Given all the shots I had and all the music I could potentially use, I was constantly teased by the thought that there was one absolute best edit to make and that, if I wanted to find it, I had to keep doing tests and look for it.
 The trouble with this line of thinking is that finding it would require years of testing every possible combination, perfecting through trial and error, and having a system that allows you to not only remember how you evaluated every previous version but then to compare versions in some objective way.

 Suppose I begin writing a film and at the end of the first act, the story can go in two direction; suppose I write both and then at the end of the second acts, each story line then branches out into another 2 stories, so that by the time we reach the end of the third act, my movie has 4 different stories and endings.
 That’s four possible movies to make.
 Which one is “the best”?
 Supposing all four have their strengths and weaknesses, what will determine “the best” is not entirely inherent to the story.
 There are of course some objective measures of good storytelling, but it’s conceivable to have more or less 4 equally well written stories.
 So what ultimately makes one of them the best rests in the appreciation of each individual viewer.
 Beauty is in the eye of the beholder, as they say.
 And different people will have different preferences.
 Who then decides which is best in an absolute way?
 Do we take a vote?
 Barring alternate endings on DVDs and interactive "chose-your-own-adventure" content, movies have one storyline, one beginning and one end.
 We enjoy it or we don’t (oftentimes, we think up alternative endings which we claim would have made the film better) – and as an author, you have to make that determination based on what is closest to what you’re trying to say, and stick with it.

 This, obviously, is something that applies to life in general.
 Given that there is no “alternative ending” to life, what determines “the best” is not the choice, the but the experience.
 Perhaps the key to a “good life” then is to be a “good audience.”
 This points back to Schwartz’s imperative to have modest expectations in order to enjoy the result.
 Which films are usually the most disappointing?
 It’s those that were hyped-up beforehand by critics and friends.
-But what happens when you stumble across a film you knew nothing about, or you see a film that you were told was just ok but turned out to be pretty damn good?
+But what happens when you stumble across a film you knew nothing about, or you see a film that you were told was just ok but turned out to be pretty good?
 These are the films you enjoy and remember.